Pulau Redang Marine Park, Malaysia

 Note how grey and broken-up the coral is here.
 This isn’t a place to enjoy the beauty of the scenery.

-Some folk have reported coming here and never seeing any sharks, but in October, I saw them every time I came here – probably the same four of five of them cruising around, constantly.
+Some folk have reported coming here and never seeing any sharks, but in October, I saw them every time – probably the same four or five – cruising around constantly.

-Actually, apart from the Marine Park (Area 9), I would say that 3B was the best area I found for colourful reef fish.
+Actually, apart from the Marine Park (Area 9), I would say that 3B was the best area for colourful reef fish.

 - – -

 Starting about 60 m away from the beach (at 3F) and at 3 metres depth, there is a huge garden of green/brown stag coral.
-The green coloured stuff is beautiful and the big field of it stretching as far as the eye can see is very attractive (although areas of single, fast-growing species aren’t great ecologically).
+The coral is beautiful and the big field of it stretching as far as the eye can see is very attractive (although areas of single, fast-growing species aren’t great ecologically).

 - – -